todak2000/finix/README.md

 - Enable sending USDC to other users on Finix using their emails just like PayPal.
 - Enable sending USDC to external addresses like bank accounts.
 - Support receiving USDC from other users on Finix.
-- Support receiving USDC from other users via bank or external sources.
-(TODO)
+- Support receiving USDC from other users via bank
 - Implement transaction list/table.
 - Implement transaction confirmation and receipt generation.
-(TODO)

 ### Fiat On/Off Ramps

 - Integrate Circle's Payments API for buying/minting USDC with local currencies via bank.
 - Support withdrawal of USDC to local bank accounts or payment systems.
-(TODO)

 ### Analytics and Reporting (TODO)